sidhu-patil/sidhu-patil/README.md

 - I'm a passionate app developer specializing in Dart and Flutter.
 - With expertise in Dart and Flutter, I enjoy creating cross-platform apps.
 - I also have a strong interest and experience in system-level application development using C and C++.
-- I enjoy the challenge of building robust and high-performance applications that interact closely with the underlying hardware and operating systems.

 ## 🚀 Skills
 - Linux ( Kali Linux )
-- Dart & Flutter
-- Cross-platform App Development
+- Cross-platform App Development (Dart & Flutter)
 - System-level App Development (C, C++)
-- Scripting & Automation
+- Scripting & Automation (Python3)
 - Object-Oriented Programming

-## 🌿 Technologies
+## 🌿 Languages & Technologies
-Here are some of the skills and technologies I work with:
+Here are some of the languages & technologies I work with:

 - 🎯 **Dart** and **Flutter** (Expert)
 - 🐍 **Python** (Expert)